 Aside from social activities, SPS coordinates a tutoring program.
-Every evening, Sunday through Thursday, one or two junior or senior level physics majors are available for a few hours to help.
+Every evening, Sunday through Thursday, one or two physics majors who have already had their introductory courses are available for a few hours to help.
 Then there is the SPS Demo Team which takes fun physics demonstrations to local elementary and high schools to stimulate excitement about science in young people.
 On occasion, SPS will take a trip to a national laboratory or a university to observe cutting-edge research, and periodically they host a Zone Meeting for several SPS chapters from other universities in our region of the country.